discretize/discretize-guides/fractals/uncategorized/index.md

 **Option 2:** Anyone with a <Item id="78978"/> skips alone and teleports the team to the holding area.

-Else, you can just walk as a group and either kill the Harpies or run through them. <Boon name="Aegis"/> and <Boon name="Stability"/> helps a lot, you can also reflect the attacks.
+**Option 3:** Proceed as a group and either kill the Harpies or skip them. <Boon name="Aegis"/> and <Boon name="Stability"/> helps a lot; you can also reflect all of the attacks.

 ## Holding Area

-Stack <Boon name="Might"/> while destroying the _Power Generator_, then stack in the structure on the left side of the room and let the adds come to you.
+Stack <Boon name="Might"/> while destroying the _Power Generator_, then stack in the structure on the left side of the room and let the adds come to you (line of sight).

 Then kill the Rabbit, the Bandit Saboteur, the Flame Legion Fire Shaman and finally the Ettin.
 Try to keep all mobs together on the Flame Legion Fire Shaman to maximize cleave damage, but do not get caught in the Ettin's _Massive Smash_ attack.